 Music Industry Seeking Global Release Date for All New Albums

-According to a report by Billboard, those in the music industry are “on the verge of adopting” a policy that’ll make new releases come out on 500_WelcomeStorythe same day across the globe.
+According to a report by Billboard, those in the music industry are “on the verge of adopting” a policy that’ll make new releases come out on the same day across the globe.
 As it stands, different territories have different release dates.

 Industry insiders have told the publication that the decision to make this adjustment is so that worldwide music piracy can be limited.
 Australia currently makes music releases available on Fridays, meaning that pirates down under can make music available to those in the UK and North America, regions that wouldn’t usually be able to get new music until Monday and Tuesday, respectively.